okbob/pspg/README.md

 possible vertical cursor, possible ordering.
 The refreshing should be paused by pressing
 <kbd>space</kbd> key.
 Repeated pressing of this key enables refreshing again.

-With option `--inotify` the `pspg` can wait on close after modification of input file, and reread this file immediately.
+`pspg` uses inotify API when it is available, and when input file is changed, then `pspg` reread file immediately.
+This behave can be disabled by option `--no-watch-file` or by specification watch time by option `--watch`.

 # Recommended psql configuration
 <pre>